A signature coaching program is essential to establishing your brand and attracting clients. But where do you start?

 First and foremost, remember that longer isn’t always better.

-Your program should be long enough to support your clients in achieving their goals, but not so long that it becomes a burden.
+Your program length should be based on supporting your clients in achieving their goals without becoming a burden.

 Keeping your program concise and focused can help your clients achieve their goals faster, saving them time and money.
-It also allows you to create a clear roadmap for your clients, set expectations, and manage your time and resources more effectively.
+It also allows you to create a roadmap that sets clear expectations, manages time and resources, and guides clients through the coaching process.

-When determining the length of your program, consider the specific needs of your clients and the outcomes they want to achieve.
+When determining the length of your program, consider your clients’ needs and desired outcomes.

 With this in mind, you can create a program that is tailored to their unique needs and goals.